KurbanismailovZaur/Paths/Docs/README_EN.md

 This changes the position of the point with index 0 to [0, 0, 2f].

 # Calculate a point on a path
-Use the `Calculate` method if you need to calculate a point on a path (on the yellow line).
+Use method `GetPointOnPathByIndex` if you need to calculate a point on the path (on the yellow line).
+* `PointData Calculate(int index, bool useGlobal = true)` - calculates point on the path by index.
+As opposed to `GetPointByIndex`, this method only takes into account the points that lie on the path (the yellow line in the editor).
+With the `useGlobal` parameter you can specify in which space you want to calculate the point, if you pass `true` value, the calculation will take place in the global space.

+Use the method `GetPointAtDistance` if you need to calculate a point on a path.
 There are several overloads of this method.
-* `PointData Calculate(int index, bool useGlobal = true)` - calculates the point lying on the path by the index.
-Unlike the `GetPoint` method, this method takes into account only those points that lie on the path (the yellow line in the editor).
-You can use the `useGlobal` parameter to specify in which space you want to calculate the point; if `true` is passed, the calculation will take place in the global space.
-* `PointData Calculate(int segment, float distance, bool useNormalizedDistance = true, bool useGlobal = true)` - calculates the point on the specified segment.
+* `PointData GetPointAtDistance(int segment, float distance, bool useNormalizedDistance = true, bool useGlobal = true)` - calculates the point on the specified segment.
 If the `useNormalizedDistance` parameter is `true`, then the `distance` parameter will be used as a normalized value (that is, from 0 to 1), otherwise `distance` is treated as meters.
-* `PointData Calculate(float distance, bool useNormalizedDistance = true, bool useGlobal = true)` - calculates the point on the whole path.
+* `PointData GetPointAtDistance(float distance, bool useNormalizedDistance = true, bool useGlobal = true)` - calculates a point on the entire path.
 The parameters behave the same as in the previous method.

 For example, we have this way.